Christine Hunsicker: Criminal Investigation

-In 2025, Hunsicker became the subject of criminal charges accusing her of defrauding investors out of $300 million following an internal review conducted by CaaStle that found she had provided investors with misstated financial statements, falsified audit opinions and inaccurate capitalization data that understated the number of company shares outstanding.
+In 2025, Hunsicker was criminally charged with defrauding investors of $300 million following an internal review conducted by CaaStle that found she had provided investors with misstated financial statements, falsified audit opinions, and inaccurate capitalization data that understated the number of company shares outstanding.
 The United States Securities and Exchange Commission noted similar complaints that allege Hunsicker exaggerated profits by 7,300%.
 This was alongside other allegations of fraud.
-Hunsicker allegedly showed investors financial statements for CaaStle audited by the firm BDO in 2022.
-However, BDO stated that they did no business with CaaStle that year.
+Hunsicker allegedly showed investors financial statements for CaaStle audited by the firm BDO in 2022; BDO stated that they did no business with CaaStle that year.

 Investors also allegedly purchased shares of original company stock that were misrepresented as outstanding shares, diluting the value of these shares and generating new capital for the company to maintain solvency despite having never been profitable.

 These actions led to a severe liquidity crisis at CaaStle, prompting the company to furlough all employees.
 Hunsicker resigned as CEO and director in March 2025, and a shareholder letter announced that the company was under investigation by law enforcement.

+The CaaStle board continued to support her tenure even after being informed of the fraud she had committed against the company.

 Awards and honors

-Hunsicker has been honored with numerous achievements including Crain's New York Business "40 Under 40", INC.'s "The Most Impressive Women Entrepreneurs of 2016", and Entrepreneur's "25 Inspiring Entrepreneurs Under 40 Who Are Creating the Next Big Thing".
-She has been credited with "disrupting" and "changing the fashion game", "redesigning the plus-size clothing industry", and "personalizing the plus-size fashion experience".
+Prior to her fraud conviction, Hunsicker was hailed for "disrupting" and "changing the fashion game", "redesigning the plus-size clothing industry", and "personalizing the plus-size fashion experience", and was included in several lists: